NuSpaceSim/nuSpaceSim/README.md

 Commands:
-  create-config  Generate a configuration file from the given parameters. run            Master loop for nuSpaceSim.
+  create-config  Generate a configuration file from the given parameters. run            Main Simulator for nuSpaceSim.
 ```

 Also works for the subcommands.